peixian/simuations/eulerMethods/eulerMethods.md

 This is much closer to what we want, but there's still noticeable phase errors on the simulation.
 The errors are caused by the inherent linear-ness of the Euler methods, we're getting pretty close to it, but we need to go an order higher to get more accurate simulations, which is what I'll talk about in my next post.

+[^1]: The code can be found at https://github.com/peixian/simuations/blob/master/eulerMethods/eulermethods.py

 [eulerWikipedia]: https://en.wikipedia.org/wiki/Euler_method
 [stable]: https://raw.githubusercontent.com/peixian/simuations/master/eulerMethods/stable.png